anandkodical/Devops-learning/CCNA/README.md

     5. White blue                  5.
 White blue

     6. Green                       6.
 Green

     7. White brown                 7.
 White brown

     8. Brown                       8.
 Brown

 In this connection both sides of the cables which are connected using the RJ-45 connector will be same color combination.

+**2. Cross over cables:-**

+These cables are used to connect the similar or same devices.
+Ex: Router to router, computer to computer.
+The color combination is given below.

+**Side A**                        **Side B**

+    1. white-orange                1.
+White green

+    2. Orange                      2.
+Green

+    3. White green                 3.
+White orange

+    4. Blue                        4.
+Blue

+    5. White blue                  5.
+White blue

+    6. Green                       6.
+Orange

+    7. White brown                 7.
+White brown

+    8. Brown                       8.
+Brown

+**3. Roll over cables:-**

+These types of cables are used in console cables.
+COlor combination is given as follows.

+**Side A**                        **Side B**

+    1. white-orange                1.
+Brown

+    2. Orange                      2.
+White brown

+    3. White green                 3.
+Green

+    4. Blue                        4.
+White blue

+    5. White blue                  5.
+Blue

+    6. Green                       6.
+WHite green

+    7. White brown                 7.
+Orange

+    8. Brown                       8.
+White orange